Acne treatments: Medical procedures may help clear skin

 Possible light therapy side effects in the treated areas include:

 Changes in skin tone

 Steroid injections are most often used for the types of acne that cause painful lumps beneath the surface of the skin (nodules and cysts).
 These conditions can take weeks to resolve on their own.
-After steroid injections, the lumps flatten, and the skin can clear up within two to four days.
+After steroid injections, the pain decreases, lumps flatten and the skin can clear up within days.